 Imagine opening up the doors for new ways to conduct clinical trials, so that testing a potential new drug would incorporate lifestyle data, such as how the drug affects fit patients compared with those who don’t exercise, and any other number of non-clinical factors.
 Or, what about after a drug is released to market, analyzing data collected from a wide array of mobile apps and devices to better understand efficacy and safety?
 “We have been in a very hierarchical evidence-based world, where one adverse event can cause a drug to get taken off the market,” said Jonathan Morris, MD, chief medical information officer at QuintilesIMS, during the emids Summit.
 “We are looking at how to view evidence and move away from hierarchical thinking.”

 There are plenty of reasons why disruptive technologies such as IoT, AI and mobile telehealth may not work: Patients aren’t all ready for digital health, and healthcare providers don’t have adequate financial incentives to change, panelists agreed.
 Yet they all urged Summit attendees not to overthink the possibilities for the future.
 Just one new app allowing chronic patients to easily collect vitals from a medical device in their home to send to their physician could help avert a medical emergency—and that’s a brilliant, affordable change that’s viable today.

 Want to learn about more disruptive technologies that are changing the healthcare consumer experience?
-Visit our website to download this year’s from the 2016 emids Healthcare Summit.
+Visit our website to download the summit charter.